Ford Ranger pickup - Practicality & boot space

 Depending on your requirements, you'll need to compromise on either passenger space or load capacity.
 The Regular Cab only has two doors and two seats, but this leaves you with a massive 2.3-metre-long load bed with a gross maximum capacity of around 1,200kg (depending on the engine).
 The larger, four-door, five-seat Double Cab obviously has more space for passengers, but reduces load-bed length to 1.5 metres and payload to just over one tonne.
 Because of its unique suspension setup, the Ranger Raptor only has a payload of 620kg.

-The Ranger is an excellent tow car, with the majority of versions capable of pulling a 3,500kg braked trailer.
+The Ranger is an excellent tow car, with the majority of versions (excluding the Raptor) capable of pulling a 3,500kg braked trailer.
 Regardless of model, the unbraked towing limit is 750kg.